Catherine-Dominique de Pérignon: Empire and Restoration

 Pérignon was a supporter of Napoleon Bonaparte, and was made a senator (1801), Marshal (1804) and count of the French Empire; in 1805, he received the Legion of Honor.
 From September 18, 1806, to July 23, 1808, he was the Governor-general of the Duchy of Parma.
-Later moved to the Kingdom of Naples, Pérignon, recently ennobled, became a close acquaintance of the royal couple (King Joachim Murat and Caroline Bonaparte).
+Later moved to the Kingdom of Naples, Pérignon, recently ennobled, became a close acquaintance of the royal couple (King Joachim Murat and Queen Caroline Bonaparte).

 He returned to France in 1814 and rallied to the Bourbon Restoration and Louis XVIII - he was stricken off the list of Marshals during the Hundred Days, and voted in favor of the death penalty for Michel Ney.
-He was raised to marquis de Grenade, a Peer of France, and awarded the Order of Saint Louis.
+He was raised to marquis de Pérignon, a Peer of France, and awarded the Order of Saint Louis.
 As Dr. George Ostermann commented, "M. de Perignon died as if the Empire he served well, though reluctantly, had never existed."